 By way of the 13th Amendment in 1865, our enslaved American ancestors were freed from private bondage Nationally.
-Congress passed the Freedmen's Act of 1865 and 1866 on behalf of those ancestors then identified as Freedmen.
-As their direct descendants, we demand to be recognized by the federal government, it's Office of Management and Budget in it's Federal Directive as Freedmen.
+Congress passed the Freedmen's Acts of 1865 and 1866 on behalf of these, our Freedmen ancestors.
+As their direct descendants, we demand to be recognized by the federal government, it's Office of Management and Budget in it's Federal Directive as American Freedmen.

 We demand the immediate and complete De-Confederatization of the United States of America.
 No child in Germany is forced to attend schools named after Adolf Hitler or drive down a road named in honor of the Nazi regime or its officers.
 By the same token, no American child should be made to attend public schools named in honor of Confederate war criminals, no patriotic American soldier should serve in the United States military on bases named in honor of traitorous insurgent anti-federalists.

-We demand a complete analysis on immigration and the effects that it has on the Descendants of Freedmen
+We demand a complete analysis on immigration and the effects that it has on the American Freedmen today, and historically

-We demand a Pure Reparations program that focuses on Closing the racial wealth gap.
+We demand a broad Reparations program that focuses on Closing the American Freedmen wealth gap.

 We demand that local municipal police departments in each State be abolished and all policing power be vested in the Sheriff's departments, State Troopers and U.S. Marshalls departments.